 - Higher risk of readmission

 - Higher risk of in-hospital morbidity and mortality

 - Higher rates of rehospitalization, critical care and ED use

 Here’s How VITAS Helps

-VITAS is equipped to take on patients who require complex modalities—patients for whom other hospice programs may lack resources or expertise to provide the necessary care.
-We understand that patients and families report higher quality of care when symptoms are successfully managed at home; our complex modalities and quick care transitions from acute care settings, further impacting patient experience.
+VITAS is equipped to take on patients who require complex modalities—patients for whom other hospice providers may lack resources or expertise to provide the necessary care.
+Patients and families report higher satisfaction with care when symptoms are successfully managed at home; our complex modalities offerings facilitate quick care transitions from acute care settings, further impacting patient experience.